joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/fibonacci-and-recursion/lesson-notes/README.md

 As simple as the code we wrote looks, it actually takes a lot of steps to solve this problem.
 This is not an efficient solution.

-Another way to visualize this is with a tree
+Another way to visualize this is with a tree:

 ![](../assets/career-cup-fib-tree.png)

-## Fibonacci Again
+## Fibonacci Big O

 If we calculated Big O for our fibonacci recursive function, we'd end up logarithmic complexity in terms of time O(2^N), which is `exponential`.

 Note, for our introductory course, just determining a general category for our function: `constant`, `linear`,`exponential`, `quadratic`, `logarithmic`, and `factorial` is a good place to start, especially so that you can describe your thoughts and solutions properly.
 As you build your skill set, work on refining the value.

-### Bonus
+## Bonus

-How much memory do we use at any one time: Determine the space complexity?
+How much memory do we use at any one time?
+Can you determine the space complexity?
+Hint: see above image.

 It likely makes sense to just learn how to do time complexity and then in your later studies take the time to learn about space complexity.
 Time complexity is almost always asked, whereas space complexity is asked less often.

 ### Can We Do Better?

+Let's solve this problem with a loop instead of a recursive function.

 - We need to go through the sequence `i` number of times
 - We need to add the current number to the previous number